HITECHCRIME/HC_SG227_Fending_Off/README.md

 ## Lyrics

 ```

+"

 for the gone people i was fond of
 fallen ode to the feeble karma as they snap close             /// (cold)
 way too close am i blood, pushed too far i made it far        /// so i made it far
 all attachments felt so good from afar

 yet they crashed my spirit's wards
-all heirs to their thraws (cuz)                               /// throne / all them heirs to their own thraws cuz
+all heirs to their thraws cuz                               /// throne / all them heirs to their own thraws cuz
 fig. laments imagination                                      /// figment's
 paying price for the cause                                    /// allegiance